tawnydev-zz/SpringRest/README.md

 # Spring REST
-Spring REST application, with PostgreSQL, running in PostgreSQL.
-It will be a practice to do contineous integration
+Spring REST application, with PostgreSQL, running in PostgreSQL